-Spindle-like envelopes are characteristic for lunar seismograms and also for shallow events near volcanos ("Minakami B-type events").
+Spindle-like envelopes are characteristic for lunar seismograms and also for shallow events near volcanoes ("Minakami B-type events").

-One sees very emergent onset, no direct body wave, no indications of S wave group.
+One sees very emergent onset, no direct P or S wave arrivals, no clear P or S wave group.
 Coda is clear and stable.